pablocappetta/mercado-liebre/README.md

 ## Mercado Liebre

-This is a project I worked on for the [Digital House]'s course I'm attending.
-The goal is to replicate the home section of the original [Mercado Libre] website using HTML, CSS and Express.js.
+This is a project I worked on for the [Digital House]'s course I attended.
+The goal was to replicate the home section of the original [Mercado Libre] website using HTML, CSS and Express.js.

 <!-- Links -->